 Lawrence is a medium-sized city located in the state of Indiana.
 With a population of 47,809 people and eight constituent neighborhoods, Lawrence is the 18th largest community in Indiana.

-Lawrence is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Lawrence isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lawrence are a mix of both white- and blue-collar jobs.
 Overall, Lawrence is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Lawrence who work in office and administrative support (13.99%), sales jobs (10.95%), and management occupations (9.72%).

 Also of interest is that Lawrence has more people living here who work in computers and math than 95% of the places in the US.

 In terms of college education, Lawrence is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 32.48% of adults in Lawrence have a college degree.

 The per capita income in Lawrence in 2010 was $23,499, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $93,996 for a family of four.
 However, Lawrence contains both very wealthy and poor people as well.

 Lawrence is an extremely ethnically-diverse city.
 The people who call Lawrence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lawrence residents report their race to be White, followed by Black or African-American.
 Lawrence also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.40% of the city’s residents.
 Important ancestries of people in Lawrence include Irish, English, Italian, and Polish.